Samsung heir formally accused of bribery by prosecutors

 Donations were made to two foundations controlled by Park's friend and confidant, Choi Soon-sil.
 Special prosecutor Park Young-soo last week made the accusation that these donations were bribes, given in exchange to get the South Korean pension fund to back a merger between two of Samsung Group's holding companies.

+The merger, between Samsung's C&T Corp. construction and trading business and its Cheil Industries chemicals business, helped solidify the Lee family's grip on Samsung group.
+The merger was polarizing among shareholders, and the South Korean pension fund, which held an 11.6 percent stake in Samsung C&T and a 5 percent stake in Cheil Industries, was key in it getting approved.

+Lee last month testified in a National Assembly hearing that he had nothing to do with Samsung's choice to make $17 million in donations to Choi, reported The New York Times.
+Instead, he suggested the company was a victim of extortion rather than engaging in bribery.

-Lee is the vice chairman of Samsung, but has been acting as the company's head since his father Lee Kun-Hee was hospitalised in 2014 following a heart attack.
+Lee is the vice chairman of Samsung, but has been acting as the company's head since his father Lee Kun-Hee was hospitalized in 2014 following a heart attack.

 On Monday, prosecutor Park said he had asked of a Seoul court for an arrest warrant to be issued for Lee.
 The court has not yet granted the request, according to the NY Times.